Feeling sad and unhappy is a normal response to loss or a general lack of positive experiences in our lives.

 → Have we pulled back from interacting with other people?

-When we feel low it is natural to feel like pulling back.
-Working with clients to rebuild positive experiences in their daily lives can often make a significant difference to their well-being, their feelings about themselves and their sense of belonging.
+When we feel low, it is natural to feel like pulling back.
+As a Counselling Psychologist in Auckland or online, I work with clients to fight depression and provide depression help, rebuilding positive experiences in their daily lives and making a significant difference to their well-being, their feelings about themselves, and their sense of belonging.

-In addition to making behavioural changes, effective treatments for depression will normally include elements of Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy, and Mindfulness generally (including self-compassion).
-Depending on the severity and the type of depression involved, and client preferences, a range of other interventions may be included.
+In addition to making behavioural changes, effectively treating depression generally includes elements of Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy, and Mindfulness (including self-compassion).
+Depending on the severity and the type of depression involved, as well as client preferences, a range of other interventions may be included.